vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 59. What is Decorator Design Pattern?
+## 59. What is the Decorator Design Pattern?

 ### Answer:
-Decorator pattern adds new behavior
-to an existing object without modifying its original code.
+Decorator pattern adds new behavior to an existing object without modifying its original code.

 It wraps the original object.